Sumnima815/Sleep-Disorder-Prediction/README.md

 Project Overview
 Goal: Predict the likelihood of different sleep disorders Technologies Used: Python, Pandas, scikit-learn
-Algorithms: Machine Learning classifiers (e.g., Logistic Regression, Random Forest)
+Algorithms: Machine Learning classifiers (e.g.Decision Tree, Random Forest)

 The project results provide insights into the model’s accuracy and key predictors of sleep disorders.